 Chronic inflammation is often a result of diet and lifestyle, so you can take important steps to minimize inflammation and its harmful effects on the body.

 - Limit unnecessary sources of added sugar and refined carbohydrates in your diet.
 Minimize your consumption of foods with added sugar (which can be listed on the food label as sucrose, glucose, high fructose syrup,maltose, dextrose), as well as foods with refined carbohydrates (this includes many processed foods such as pasta, white bread, and white rice).
+Do you need help figuring out foods with no sugar and how to reduce sugar intake?
+Use our guide to help determine foods with no sugar.

 - Eat more whole grains.
 Choose whole grains such as whole wheat pasta, brown rice, quinoa, and barley.
 Due to the high fiber content, whole grains can help slow down absorption, thereby decreasing the speed at which sugars enter the bloodstream.